2018–19 Charlton Athletic F.C. season

 The 2018–19 season was Charlton Athletic's 113th season in their existence.
 Along with competing in the League One, the club also participated in the FA Cup, EFL Cup and EFL Trophy.
 The season covered the period from 1 July 2018 to 30 June 2019.

+Kit

+Sportswear manufacturers Hummel were Kit suppliers, with BETDAQ the front of shirt sponsor.